Welcome to the website for New Galloway Town Hall and Local Initiatives in New Galloway (LING).

 The Town Hall is situated in the heart of New Galloway in the beautiful Glenkens area of Dumfries and Galloway.
 It is still owned by Dumfries and Galloway Council, but is managed by LING (Local Initiatives in New Galloway).
 The Town Hall has a new lease of life and is proving its value to the local community by providing a venue for a wide range of community activities, from lunches to sports evenings, pot luck suppers, family bingo and concerts.
 Click Events to find out more about forthcoming and regular events.

 You can follow us on Facebook at Local Initiatives in New Galloway.
-Our purpose is to promote regeneration in New Galloway and Kells Parish quite broadly.
+Our purpose is to promote health and wellbeing in New Galloway and Kells Parish and the wider Glenkens.
 The initial focus was on saving the Town Hall from closure and resurrecting it to its central role in village life and it has been wonderful to see people using and enjoying the venue again.
 Click Events to find out more.
 If you would like to become a member of LING (which is free) please email firstname.lastname@example.org and we’ll get back to you.
 Membership means we can keep you in touch with what is happening from time to time and, if you are interested in finding out more, perhaps even helping in someway occasionally, then it’s a good way of making contact.

 As well as building a membership of LING, we invite our supporters to become ‘Friends of the Town Hall’ by signing up to pay £5 per month (£8 for a couple) by standing order.
 It helps enormously with our running costs and enables us to keep making small step-by-step improvements.
 Friends are invited to a summer wine and cheese event with an opportunity to review progress and are entered in a twice-yearly prize draw with a prize of £50.
 If you’d like to be a Friend of New Galloway Town Hall, again please contact us of email@example.com.